 The IIA developed the DUP to streamline the document submission process, create a secure transmission method, and reduce response and processing times.
 Therefore, you should be able to upload all of your documents with ease.

 And, you should do so ASAP because you only have 90 days after submitting your application to receive the IIA’s approval of your required documents.
 This 90-day period includes the amount of time it takes you to upload the documents, and the IIA doesn’t specify how quickly they will approve your documentation.

 For these reasons, you should compile all of these documents before you submit your CIA application.
 To do so, you must contact your college or university and the person who will be signing your character reference form well in advance.

 If the IIA doesn’t approve one or more of your documents before the 90-day period ends, then the IIA will deny your application.
 At this point, you’ll have to start the application process over again, which means you’ll also have to pay the full application fee again.

 Now that you’ve applied to the CIA program, you can move on to the process of registering for the CIA exam.

 Once you have registered for part(s) of the CIA exam, you have 180 days to schedule your testing appointment and take the exam.
 So, after you’ve completed the entire CIA registration process, your eligibility window is 180 days or until your CIA program expiration date, whichever comes first.
 For this reason, the IIA recommends that you finish your exam preparations before registering for the exam.
 And I generally agree with this as well.

 Waiting to register until you’ve finished studying is the best plan for most candidates.
-However, if you only register for one exam part and you choose an exam date closer to the end of the 180-day period, you may be able to fit the entirety of your exam studies into this time.
+However, if you only register for 1 exam part and you choose an exam date closer to the end of the 180-day period, you may be able to fit the entirety of your exam studies into this time.
 I say this because of the number of CIA exam study hours I recommend for each part, which you can see in this table: